 - Students are able to (1) discuss the multifactorial determinants of health and disease; (2) describe the role of personal beliefs in health outcome e.g. beliefs about illness, lifestyle, hope and optimism; (3) discuss the role of societal, cultural and religious beliefs in health outcome and ways they can be assessed and incorporated in disease prevention and management; (4) evaluate the scientific evidence behind ways in which the arts including the visual arts, music, writing and creativity can affect health and improve wellbeing; and (5) discuss concepts of empathy, communication, social bonding and their impacts on health and demonstrate self-reflection in these areas.

-- Indicative assessments in this unit are as follows: (1) written Assessment -literature review and (2) video presentation.
+- Indicative assessments in this unit are as follows: (1) written Assessment -literature review; (2) video presentation; and (3) collaborative learning activities.
 Further information is available in the unit outline.

 - Unit Coordinator(s)